Active ingredients: daratumumab

 What it is used for

-DARZALEX is indicated for the treatment of patients: with newly diagnosed multiple myeloma who are ineligible for autologous stem cell transplant.
-For use in combination with bortezomib, melphalan and prednisone. with multiple myeloma who have received at least one prior therapy.
-For use in combination with bortezomib and dexamethasone, or lenalidomide and dexamethasone. with multiple myeloma who have received at least three prior lines of therapy including a proteasome inhibitor (PI) and an immunomodulatory agent or who are refractory to both a PI and an immunomodulatory agent.
-For use as monotherapy.
+DARZALEX is indicated for the treatment of patients: with newly diagnosed multiple myeloma: - who are eligible for autologous stem cell transplant.
+For use in combination with: ? bortezomib, thalidomide, and dexamethasone. - who are ineligible for autologous stem cell transplant.
+For use in combination with: ? bortezomib, melphalan and prednisone, or ? lenalidomide and dexamethasone. with multiple myeloma who have received: - at least one prior therapy.
+For use in combination with: ? bortezomib and dexamethasone, or ? lenalidomide and dexamethasone. - at least three prior lines of therapy including a proteasome inhibitor (PI) and an immunomodulatory agent or who are refractory to both a PI and an immunomodulatory agent.
+For use as: ? monotherapy.

 How to take it